ccamel/awesome-ccamel/README.md

 - [Vexcited/Pawnote](https://github.com/Vexcited/Pawnote) - A purrfect API wrapper for PRONOTE.
 - [VisionsOfficial/Human-Centric-Rulebook](https://github.com/VisionsOfficial/Human-Centric-Rulebook) - Service Registry project description (TBD)
 - [VolkovLabs/business-text](https://github.com/VolkovLabs/business-text) - The Business Text panel plugin allows you to construct a text visualization template from the values of a dataset returned by a data source query.
+- [Yeachan-Heo/oh-my-codex](https://github.com/Yeachan-Heo/oh-my-codex) - OmX - Oh My codeX: Your codex is not alone.
+Add hooks, agent teams, HUDs, and so much more.
 - [Zehelein/pg-transactional-outbox](https://github.com/Zehelein/pg-transactional-outbox) - A library to implement the transactional outbox pattern for PostgreSQL, a message broker or event stream, and TypeScript.
 - [Zondax/ledger-cosmos-js](https://github.com/Zondax/ledger-cosmos-js) -
 - [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) - Drop in a screenshot and convert it to clean code (HTML/Tailwind/React/Vue)